-12. Investments other than the traditional treasury: This section concerns investments other than the traditional treasury instruments.
-It was introduced last year as required by new CIPFA and MHCLG guidance.
-Both bodies acted on their concerns over the increasing risks that they saw in councils' commercial operations.
-The main categories dealt with are loans to or shares in other bodies to provide services on behalf of the Council and property investments where the income earned supports services.
+- 12. Investments other than the traditional treasury: This section concerns investments other than the traditional treasury instruments.
+The main categories covered are loans to or shares in other bodies to provide services on behalf of the Council and property investments where the income earned supports services. - 13.
+Investment for service purposes: The Council can make investments to assist local public services, including making loans to local service providers and buying shares and making loans to any Council subsidiaries that provide services.

-- 13. Investment for service purposes: The Council can make investments to assist local public services, including making loans to local service providers and buying shares and making loans to any Council subsidiaries that provide services.
-Overall limits are set at £1.5m on the total exposure to loans for service purposes and £0.5m exposure permitted for shares being held.
-These limits were recommended by the Audit Committee on 18th December 2019 for adoption by the Council. - 14.
-Investment for service purposes Governance: Decisions on service investments are made by the full Council after the relevant Head of Service has submitted a comprehensive analysis in consultation with the Director of Corporate Resources and must meet the criteria and limits.
+Overall limits are set at £3m on the total exposure to loans for service purposes and £0.5m exposure permitted for shares being held.
+These limits were recommended by the Audit Committee on 1st December 2021 for adoption by the Council.

+- 14. Investment for service purposes Governance: Decisions on service investments are made by the full Council after the relevant Head of Service has submitted a comprehensive analysis in consultation with the Director of Corporate Resources and must meet the criteria and limits.
 Most loans and shares are capital expenditure and will therefore also have to be approved as part of the capital programme in the Budget report or by full Council. - 15.
 Commercial activities: To support its services the Council invests in commercial property.
-Commercial property investments are currently valued at £51m and they provide a net return after direct costs of just over 7%. - 16.
+Commercial property investments were valued at £58m on 31st March 2021 and they provide a net return after direct costs of just over 6%. - 16.
 Risks of commercial property: The Council recognises the higher risk on commercial investment compared with treasury investments.
 The principal risk exposures include individual vacancies, falls in market value, and economic factors.
 Individual property risks are monitored and managed by the Head of Property.
-In order that commercial investments remain proportionate to the financial capacity of the Council, this strategy sets an overall maximum investment limit at £60m.
+In order that commercial investments remain proportionate to the financial capacity of the Council, this strategy sets an overall maximum investment limit at £70m.
 Should income not meet expectations the Council holds at least £6m of general reserves to cover any shortfall in the short term while the Head of Property reviews the performance of the portfolio. - 17.
-Commercial property governance: Decisions on new commercial investments are made by the Cabinet after recommendation from the Cabinet Advisory Sub-Committee (Property Investment).
+Commercial property governance: Decisions on new commercial investments are made by the Cabinet after recommendation from the Policy Development Advisory Group for Finance & Assets.
 Property and most other commercial investments are also capital expenditure and purchases will therefore also be approved as part of the capital programme. - 18.
 Other liabilities: The Council also has liabilities that it must seek to risk manage which this strategy covers.
-The Council has set aside £2.5m to cover risks of Business Rates Appeals.
+The Council has set aside £2m to cover risks of Business Rates Appeals.
 The Council is also at risk of having to pay for historic insurance claims but has not put aside any money because there is no reasonable assessment of the amount required. - 19.
 Other liabilities governance: Decisions on incurring new discretionary liabilities are taken by the relevant Director whose directorate budget would cover the crystallisation of a liability.
 These would be discussed at the quarterly corporate risk management meeting and final decisions as to recognition taken by the Director of Corporate Resources.
 New liabilities exceeding £1m are reported to full Council for approval or notification as appropriate.
-Further details on historic liabilities are in note 18 of the 2018/19 statement of accounts.
+Further details on historic liabilities are in note 18 of the 2020/21 statement of accounts.